 The comparison to the base predicate are on the row rel to BP (relative to the Base Predicate).

-We notice high performance for both datasets the high performance of the keyword-based fixed length fragment annotator – it balances nicely precision and recall.
-As it only requires token annotation, it is also the fastest and computationally simpler of all those we tried.
+For both datasets we notice high performance for the keyword-based fixed length fragment annotator – it balances nicely precision and recall.
+As it only requires token annotation, it is also the fastest and computationally simplest of all those implemented.

 Modifier Annotation

+A subset of the annotated fragments were annotated with modifiers.
 In annotating modifiers, the target is to mark all words or phrases that can be removed without significantly changing the meaning of the text fragment.
 The assumption is that the entailment relation will hold between versions of the text fragment with sets of modifiers differing by one.
 The first implementation for modifier annotators marked all adverbs as modifiers, because at a first and superficial look, they do add detail to the sentence, but not of a nature that influences the overall meaning of the sentence.
 In the next step we added adjectives to the modifier pool, following the shallow observation that most adjectives are predicative, but do not change the meaning of the compound they are part of – a blue book is always a book.
-And in the last phase we added prepositional phrases, many of of add temporal or location details, but which can be omitted without catastrophic consequences, as in the example: I took the train to Rome in the morning. (the “removable” modifiers are underlined) implies that I took the train.
+And in the last phase we added prepositional phrases, many of which add temporal or location details that can be omitted without altering the meaning of the remaining fragment, as in the example:: I took the train to Rome in the morning. (the “removable” modifiers are underlined) implies that I took the train.

 This view of modifiers is of course overly simplistic, and on proper inspection the issue of modifier “removability” is a hard one.
 Our additional investigations into this matter have not materialized into an implementation for the transduction layer yet.